Cleveland Orchestra Youth Orchestra: Tours

 COYO performed in Vienna, Prague, and Salzburg in June 2012.

 In June 2015, COYO performed in its first tour of China, making its first appearance in Asia; they played in major concert halls Beijing, Tianjin, Shanghai, and Ningbo.

 In June 2019, COYO performed in Sankt Florian, Vienna, Bratislava and Budapest.

+For the 2024 Summer, COYO and TSYO travelled to each other's cities to rehearse and perform pieces.

 Auditions

 Auditions take place annually for each season.
 Auditions are open to all middle-high school students who study privately.
-COYO auditions are live and typically take place at Severance Hall.
+COYO auditions are live and typically take place at Severance Hall/Reinberger Chamber Hall.

-Rehearsals

-COYO rehearses weekly at the home of The Cleveland Orchestra - Severance Hall for four hours including breaks.
-Dress rehearsals are also scheduled immediately preceding a concert.

 Coachings

 Members of COYO have the unique opportunity to study with members of The Cleveland Orchestra.
 Coachings take place during one of the orchestra's rehearsals.
-Coaching groups are usually divided by Woodwinds, Brass, and Strings.
+Coaching groups are usually divided by Woodwinds, Brass, percussion, and, separately, Strings.
 Additional coachings are sometimes scheduled for smaller groups (i.e. specifically Cellos, Trumpets, Flutes, etc.).